A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: Description of the Benchmarking Environment

+The proposed benchmarking environment is implemented in the Python programming language and offers several APIs.
+The offered APIs include evaluation functions for the FJSSP and FJSSP-W problem, comparison and visualization of results, and translation between FJSSP and FJSSP-W problem instances.
+The suite additionally includes well-known benchmark instances as well as their FJSSP-W equivalents, including best-known results for each.
+It also offers utility functions to help with loading, selecting, and preparing problem instances.

+Figure~\ref{fig:environment_overview} illustrates the overall workflow of the developed benchmarking environment.
+A detailed description of the implementation and its handling is provided in a public Github repository~\cite{Hutter_Benchmarking}.

-The benchmarking environment offers a filter option that allows benchmark instances to be selected according to the desired benchmark properties.
-Figure~\ref{fig:benchmark_overview} shows the distribution of benchmark instances in relation to some of the filterable problem properties.
-There are several clusters of instances that are very similar in these characteristics.
-To efficiently test how well an algorithm applies to the more general problem, it may be desirable to first select only representatives of the clusters to save computation time and generate the most representative subset of instances possible to avoid potential biases in the results analysis.
-The filterable features include the number of operations $\texttt{N}$, the number of machines, the number of workers, the flexibility $\beta$, the duration variety $dv$, the number of orders $n$, and various other features (see~\cite{Hutter_Benchmarking}).
-Each characteristic can optionally be filtered with a predefined lower and upper limit for problem cases to be included in the experiments.
-This option is available for both the supplied FJSSP and FJSSP-W instances.
+\paragraph{Benchmark Selection} The benchmarking environment offers a filter option that allows benchmark instances to be selected according to the desired benchmark properties.
+The filterable features include the number of operations $\texttt{N}$, the number of machines, the number of workers, the flexibility $\beta$, the duration variety $dv$, the number of orders $n$, and various other features (confer to the documentation~\cite{Hutter_Benchmarking}).